World Cup winner Kroos retires from international duty with Germany after earning 106 caps

 Kroos hit 17 goals for his country and only six men have made more appearances for Die Mannschaft than he has.

-With full focus now switching to club matters, a classy playmaker is tied to a contract with Real Madrid through to the summer of 2023.
+The playmaker, who will now focus solely on club matters, is tied to a contract with Real Madrid through to the summer of 2023.